saru2020/SARUnArchiveANY/README.md

 		* Integration of the most popular archiving libraries, no need for integrating each library separately.
 		* Completely Block-based syntax.
 No Delegation pattern, hence avoiding a lot of clunky codes.
-		<br>* Example project illustrates on how to display your app in "Open in" action sheet list,
+		<b>* Example project illustrates on how to display your app in "Open in" action sheet list,
-		  when tapped on any of the archive file of the supported format (zip, rar, 7z) in any apps installed on the device/simulator </br>
+		  when tapped on any of the archive file of the supported format (zip, rar, 7z) in any apps installed on the device/simulator. </b>

 <b>Dis-Advantages :</b>